Business

 Crehana operates in Latin America’s $2.1 billion online education industry, with the important mission of driving educational change and progress for the region’s more than 600 million individuals.
 The company has a presence in Mexico, Peru, Argentina and Colombia, as well as other parts of Latin America, and Spain.

 Despite its huge working age population, Latin America currently has a serious vocational and technical skills shortage.
 Approximately one-fifth of young Latin Americans, 30 million people, are not employed or engaged in education or training.
-Moreover, traditional education rarely allows students to focus on specific technical or high-level trade, leaving many without clear pathway into a profession.
+Moreover, traditional education rarely allows students to focus on specific technical or high-level trade, leaving many without a clear pathway into a profession.
 Yet Latin America has still emerged as a popular software outsourcing hub, and with Crehana’s help, it will become a hotspot for other digital skills too.

 With Crehana Careers, Latin Americans will now have easier and more affordable access than ever to focus on the skills demanded in global markets.
 The educational platform also helps students develop the portfolios required for most junior digital design, graphic, or illustration roles – only without the lengthy degrees or expensive education that is typically entailed.